 Personal note, I met with our hospital’s head of pediatric nursing.
 My son with special needs had respiratory issues.
 I was looking for what level of care the hospital could provide.
 At the close of our meeting, the head nurse told me she’d be out of the office for a few weeks.
 Hip replacement.
 I noted where she was getting it done.
 At the very same hospital.
 She could’ve driven a couple of hours to a larger one.
 She was confident in the surgeons there for her own care.
 It told me something.

 She was confident in the surgeons there for her own care.

 A bad reputation isn’t always relevant to the situation.
 Also, a good reputation isn’t always good.
 This study found that the biggest, most famous hospitals aren’t always the best at surgical care.
 Go figure.

 8. It’s amazing what they can do with limited resources

 If you want to live in an outdoor-focused community, don’t let rural healthcare stop you.
 It’s there.
-It’s not perfect, but it’s enough.
-At least, it’ll tide you over until you need to get the city version.
+It’s not perfect, but, at least, it’ll tide you over until you need to get the city version.

 Leave a comment